Therapeutic Lifestyle Change (TLC): The One Thing Your Wellness Program is Missing

-If your worksite is like most, over 75% of employers are in need of Therapeutic Lifestyle Change (TLC).
+Therapeutic Lifestyle Change (TLC) should be part of every worksite wellness program.
 In a typical group of 100 employees, 29 have obesity, 21 have high blood pressure, 17 have high cholesterol, and 9 have elevated blood glucose.
 These are the average health risks for most adults.
 Some worksites are worse than others.

 The majority of working adults have at least one of these health risks, most have more than one.
 Employees who have the highest risk for cardiovascular disease have all four risk factors.
 This is also known as metabolic syndrome.